 Prerequisite(s): MCOM 372.
 (0-0; 3-0) MCOM 473 Women, Communication, and Leadership (3 sem. hrs.)
 This course focuses on central current themes in the study of women in positions of power and leadership in Western society.
 Students focus on gendered communication patterns and tendencies, specifically concerning women in positions of influence in politics and media.
+NB: Not offered every year.

-Prerequisite(s): LING 210 or PSYC 315, third year standing, and/or permission of instructor.
+Prerequisite(s): At least Third year standing, and/or permission of instructor.
 (0-0; 3-0) MCOM 474 Language and Gender (3 sem. hrs.)
 A survey course of the central themes in the study of gender-differentiated language use, such as differences in conversational practice, conversational differences in mixed talk and single-sex talk, as well as the complexity in intimate talk between men and women.
-NB: Summer sessions only.
+NB: Not offered every year.